alejandro-garnung-ctic/material-alch3mist/README.md

 ComfyUI is the visual interface that orchestrates the pipeline for generating images and textures with FLUX.
 It allows designing, running, and modifying node-based workflows in a modular way, without writing code.

+The flows we utilized are available in raw JSON format, ready to import in ComfyUI, [here](https://github.com/alejandro-garnung-ctic/material-alch3mist/tree/main/flows).

 ## AI Toolkit - OSTRIS

 OSTRIS is used as a toolkit for managing and training lightweight models like LoRAs, optimizing datasets and experiments.
 It simplifies the integration of custom-trained models into the workflow.